-- 12.2 ECHMB is currently headed by a Chief Executive Officer, Mr. Randy Lewis, who is a Fellow of the Association of Chartered and Certified Accountant of the UK as well as an Associate of the Institute of Chartered Accountants in England and Wales and holds a Masters in Business Administration. - 12.3 The business of the ECHMB is managed through the services of four Departments, each headed by the following persons:
+- 12.2 ECHMB is currently headed by a Chief Executive Officer, Mr. Randy Lewis, who is a Fellow of the Association of Chartered and Certified Accountant of the UK as well as an Associate of the Institute of Chartered Accountants in England and Wales and holds a Masters in Business Administration from the University of Derby. - 12.3 The business of the ECHMB is managed through the services of four Departments, each headed by the following persons:

-(i) Finance - Ms. Shanna L Herbert; ACCA
+(i) Finance - Ms. Shanna L. Herbert; ACCA